Music composed by Virgil Thomson.

 Update - December 2007:

-The full credit for the 1979 Virgil Thomson audio interview has been added by Naxos to the back of the DVD case of their reissue.
+After consulting with Naxos, the full credit for the 1979 Virgil Thomson audio interview has been added on the back of the DVD case of their reissue.

 The two half-hour documentary films on the DVD were made during President Franklin Roosevelt's New Deal administration of the 1930s, and written and directed by Pare Lorentz.